-Now add two more methods that take an integer as a parameter and modify volume level by that integer. volumeLevelUp(int vol) and volumeLevelDown(int vol) should raise or lower the volume level by volumeber of levels.
+Now add two more methods to modify volume level.
+Each of the two methods takes an integer as a parameter. volumeLevelUp(int vol) and volumeLevelDown(int vol) should raise or lower the volume level by vol number of levels.
 For example if volumeLevel is 5 and you called volumeLevelUp(3) the new volumeLevel should be equal to 5 + 3 = 8.
 The volume level must be between 0 and 8.